isabelgk/gen-rack/README.md

 # gen-rack

+Export gen~ patches to VCV Rack modules.

 ![example](docs/img/example.png)

-Export gen~ patches to VCV Rack modules.
+# Quickstart

 Check out the two-minute overview of the workflow:

 [![Quickstart](https://img.youtube.com/vi/agktuKiS_Jw/0.jpg)](https://www.youtube.com/watch?v=agktuKiS_Jw)

-# How to use
+# Instructions

 First, you'll want to grab a copy of this repository (clone/download/etc).
 Then take a look at the [Getting Started](docs/getting-started.md) documentation for information on prerequisites and instructions on building your first gen-rack modules.